 You slip you shoes into the toe cages and then tighten the strap as required to fit the pedals.
 The large pedals do not take cleats or spin shoes.
 If that is something you want you can change the pedals for other bike pedals designed for cleats etc.

 The bike’s q factor is wider than that of outside bikes and you may notice this when you start riding if you are a keen cyclist.
 This is normal for most spin bikes due to their design.
+(I’m disappointed to say i haven’t been able to confirm with Sole the distance – I have asked them a couple of times.)

 The bike has a fixed gear so you can’t coast.
 This means when the flywheel is moving the pedals move too – the only way to stop it is to let it come to a stop is for the flywheel to stop naturally or to apply the brake.
 It is advised not to use your feet to stop the pedals by pushing back as this can cause unnecessary stress on the joints.